Adaptive and Resilient Soft Tensegrity Robots: Material and Methods

 \subsection{Statistics}

 For all experiments, we report the $5^{th}$ and $95^{th}$ percentiles.
 We used a two-tailed Mann-Whitney U test for all statistical tests.
-For the box plots, the central mark is the median, the edges of the box are the 25\textsuperscript{th} and 75\textsuperscript{th} percentiles, the whiskers extend to the most extreme data points not considered outliers, and outliers are plotted individually.
+For the box plots, the central mark is the median, the edges of the box are the 25\textsuperscript{th} and 75\textsuperscript{th} percentiles (inter-quartile range -- IQR), the whiskers corresponds to the range $[25\% - 1.5 \times IQR, 75\% + 1.5\times IQR]$, and points outside of the whiskers are considered to be outliers (this corresponds to the ``interquartile rule'').
 For each box plot, the result of the Mann-Whitney U test (two-tailed) is indicated with stars: * means $p \leq 0.05$, ** means $p \leq 0.01$, *** means $p \leq 0.001$, and **** means $p \leq 0.0001$.